 Combat Pragmatist: While other clans consider combat to be a kind of art form, and practice accordingly, every Crab bushi is taught to fight for one purpose- killing Shadowlands monsters.
 Unsurprisingly, they are not usually considered the most honorable warriors, in spite of their effectiveness.

 Cruel to Be Kind: The Crab will take the men that snap under the pressure of their duty, throw them in a cage, and starve them.
 When they do this, they also place a friend of the insane person outside of the cage, to share his pain and talk to him until he regains his senses.
 This is in contrast to the other clans who would either kill him, or make him commit seppuku.

 Dumb Muscle: A stereotype of the Crab Clan, particularly the Hida family.
-Actually, it's not that they are uncultured and rude on purpose - they just don't think those things are as important as their Clan's main task is to guard the border between the empire and the Shadowlands.
+In actuality, it's not that they are uncultured and rude on purpose - they just don't make Courtesy a very high priority, particularly if they're used to fighting on the Kaiu Wall.

 Some monsters of the Shadowlands can infiltrate Rokugan fairly easily, using Rokugani social customs to their advantage (leaving your weapons at the door in a geisha house or bath house, for instance).
 Crab samurai generally forego said customs, and frequently lose honor for it, but occasionally save lives in the process.

 The Crab actually have a code word ("Ivy") that means "the people in this building are monsters in disguise, fight your way out."

 There's also a certain Shugenja spell that detects if a person has been affected by the shadowland taint.
 Casting this spell on someone is generally one of the gravest offenses in Rokugan... except in the Crab clan, who see it as a healthy precaution.